rswag/rswag/README.md

 [Swagger](http://swagger.io) tooling for Rails API's.
 Generate beautiful API documentation, including a UI to explore and test operations, directly from your rspec integration tests.

 Rswag extends rspec-rails "request specs" with a Swagger-based DSL for describing and testing API operations.
 You describe your API operations with a succinct, intuitive syntax, and it automaticaly runs the tests.
 Once you have green tests, run a rake task to auto-generate corresponding Swagger files and expose them as JSON endpoints.
 Rswag also provides an embedded version of the awesome [swagger-ui](https://github.com/swagger-api/swagger-ui) that's powered by the exposed JSON.
-This toolchain makes it seamless to go from integration specs, which you're probably doing in some form already, to living documentation for your API consumers.
+This toolchain makes it seamless to go from integration specs, which youre probably doing in some form already, to living documentation for your API consumers.

 And that's not all ...